 In today’s society, infidelity—or cheating—is becoming more common.
-There are a number of books that can provide clarity and guidance in an intensely personal and difficult time for those who have been in a toxic relationship with an unfaithful partner.
+Those who have been in a bad relationship with an unfaithful partner can get help and clarity from a number of books during a very personal and hard time.
 While there is no such thing as a one-size-fits-all self-help book for cheaters, the right one could help you get started on your healing journey.

 Related Articles: WHAT TO DO FOR A FIRST DATE: 30+ IDEAS TO MAKE IT FUN & MEMORABLE

 A person who wants to heal from betrayal and work on self-growth can often benefit from two (or three); well-crafted self-help books for cheaters that work in tandem, clinical psychologist and relationship expert Dr. Carla Marie Manly says.
 Because infidelity can be life-changing, it’s critical to do solid work from the inside out to achieve deep healing.